-As you look for new ways to improve the quality of your diet, you should not overlook the cookware used to make your healthy meals.
-The vessels you choose directly affect the taste and nutrition value of a meal.
-Certain cookware materials can react with particular foods or release toxic gases when they are heated to high temperatures.
-As society seeks a cleaner and healthier environment, eco-friendly companies are turning their focus toward producing safer cookware and bakeware.
+When you are looking for new ways to improve the quality of your diet, you should not overlook the cookware you use for cooking your healthy meals.
+The pots and pans you use directly affect the taste and nutrition value of your meals.
+Certain cookware materials are known to react with foods or release toxic gases when heated at high temperatures.

 Types of Clay Pots